roman-milk/roman-milk.github.io/a-new-life-27.md

  "Why don't you suck on it a while and see if you can get it hard."

  I move down and take it in both hands.
 I lick all our juice off it and start sucking and licking it.
 I feel it swelling just like I want.
 In just a few minutes it's full hard.
 I roll off and get on my knees.
 He grabs me by my hip bones and pulls me up.
 I feel his cock head searching for my pussy.
 He finds it and slowly pushes in.
 My pussy stretches open for him.
 He pulls me back and I feel him touch my cervix.
 We both push and I feel it tight against his cock.
 He flexes and I cum hard.
 He grabs my hair and pulls me back.
 He pushes down on my back and a little more cock goes in.
 He is in position for me and I start working his cock over.
 I hear him groan.
-Report_Story #2